soyabs/DVWA/README.md

-List of exploits of DVWA web appliction security testing application.
+List of exploits for the DVWA (Damn Vulnerable Web Application).